kairytwo2/transcript_to_srt/README.md

 python convert_to_vtt.py transcript.json
 ```

-Add `--model MODEL_NAME` to override the model or `--concurrency N` to change concurrency.
+Add `--model MODEL_NAME` to override the model, `--concurrency N` to change concurrency, `--lang LANGUAGE` to translate into an additional language (omit the flag for English only), or `--light-bg` for dark text on a light translucent background.

 The script writes `<transcript>.vtt` to the current directory.